trobbie/commhelper/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+## Development environment

+After git clone, note that you should ignore development updates to the mock data used by json-server (which updates every time the data changes.
+To do this, run: git update-index --assume-unchanged src/testing/mocks/dev-data.json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.